Before I start writing about walking on Arran I feel I need to let you know a little bit about why I love it so much there.

 After some cave exploring we finally reached the main entrance to the King’s Cave.
 A huge gate stood before us and then we remembered the book said we might need a key to get in.

 Luckily we saw some other explorers and gate was open.
+It is always open.

 It was quite dark and the walls had interesting carvings.
 I especially liked standing at the back and looking towards the gate with beams of light peeking through.
 I never saw any spiders though!